scripting/blogroll/readme.md

 Here's a list of the options you can add to the object you pass into the blogroll routine.

-* urlFeedListOpml: a string, the URL of the blogroll OPML file,
+* urlBlogrollOpml: a string, the URL of the blogroll OPML file,

 * whereToAppend: a jQuery object, the DOM object we'll append the blogroll to